Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 ### Application Timeline report

-In addition to the profile summary file, the emulation run also generates an timeline trace file as part of run summary.
+In addition to the profile summary file, the emulation run also generates a timeline trace file as part of run summary.
 This gives more details about:
 - Full application behavior
-- The interactions with FPGA
+- Application interactions with FPGA
 - Execution times on hardware side (FPGA Card).

 The report can be analyzed for host side application issues and other things like: